Cissi Wallin: Biography

 The case centered around the Swedish defamation law, where even if a story is true it can be considered defamatory if there is not enough public interest in its publication.

 Wallin's legal case has drawn international attention.
 In 2022, after her conviction, The New York Times published an article about Wallin and Sweden's "MeToo" movement.

+Svea Court of Appeal upheld the decision in 2022.